 Requirements and Measures

 WR1.
-Each Balancing Authority and Transmission Service Provider shall use the e-Tag as the primary tool to communicate Reliability Adjustment RFIs, when transmission curtailment on its system is required.

-WM1.
-Each Balancing Authority and each Transmission Service Provider will have evidence that it used the e-Tag as its primary tool to communicate Reliability Adjustment RFIs, as required in WR1.
-Evidence may include, but is not limited to, production of the associated e-Tag.

-WR2.
 Each Balancing Authority and each Transmission Service Provider that receives an on-time Arranged Interchange, an emergency RFI, or a Reliability Adjustment RFI for reliability assessment, shall approve its transition to Confirmed Interchange, unless one of the following occurs:

 Implementation of the Confirmed Interchange would result in violation of a NERC Reliability Standard, NAESB Business Practice Standard, WECC Regional Criterion, Transmission Service Provider Transmission Tariff or business practice.